Taking out a new credit card can be a helpful way of building up a good financial history – but are there other ways of improving your credit score?

 Can you have a credit score without a credit card?

 Essentially, any type of credit is going to form the basis of your credit score.
 Not having a credit card or having never borrowed money in the past is likely to give you a lower than average credit score.
+This can be a problem for people who are young and have no credit history, or people who have never had a credit card in the past and so cannot demonstrate that they can handle credit.
 However, as mentioned previously, there are some basics that will go a long way to prove you can be trusted with credit.

 Simply registering to vote, closing old accounts and putting your name on more of the household bills can improve your credit score.
 But ultimately, future lenders like to see you how you handle debt.
 Getting a credit card can be the easiest way of slowly easing your way into it and building up your credit score.